Harshitnegi5/3d-Garage-three/README.md

 # 3D Garage 🚗

 Welcome to **3D Garage**, a 3D landing page built using [Three.js](https://threejs.org/).
-This project showcases **3D models of cars**, allowing users to explore them interactively.
+This project showcases **3D models of garage**, allowing users to explore them interactively.
 With the help of **GLTFLoader** for loading models and **OrbitControls** for navigation, the 3D Garage is designed to be intuitive and visually stunning.

 ---